a22057916w/archlinux-kde-install-guide/README.md

 grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB
 grub-mkconfig -o /boot/grub/grub.cfg
 ````
-**might get waring:** os-prober will not be executed to detect other bootable partitions arch
+**might get waring:** os-prober will not be executed to detect other bootable partitions

 Add a user.